Lay-to-Back Strategy: Profit from Odds Drift

 Horse Racing: Lay overpriced favorites

 Lay-to-back is powerful but requires discipline.
 Master liability management, start small, and scale as you gain experience.
+For a broader overview of laying strategies and when to apply them, see Betfair lay betting strategies.

 Explore More Strategies